I've culled the TWT archives for posts you might want to read during the first month of the school year.

 A list of beginning of the year read aloud books to set a positive climate and kick start your workshop.

 Over the summer, we catch up on professional reading, we organize our classrooms, we make plans.
 In our reading and our planning, we imagine the very best possible scenarios.
-We see … Continue Reading Table Conferences: An Important Coaching Move at the Start of the Year
+We see our children working diligently and for long stretches at their writing spots, living writerly lives, generating one powerful idea after another.
+To be sure, we… Continue reading Table Conferences: An Important Coaching Move at the Start of the Year

 Last week I wrote a post titled How To Plan A Minilesson From Scratch, and I outlined a very simple way to plan minilessons, based on the work of my wonderful colleagues at the Teachers College Reading and Writing Project.
 Now, I am going to backtrack a bit and revisit just a teensy weensy bit of what I said.
 I wrote, "Every minilesson can pretty much go the same way."
 And this is absolutely true, most of the time.
 Except for those times when it's not true.

 Interactive Writing?
-Yeah, I wasn’t a believer.
-I will admit this openly; I had kind of fought against it and did not see it working in my classroom until many … Continue Reading Interactive Writing: Don’t Close the Door
+Yeah, I wasn't a believer.
+I will admit this openly; I had kind of fought against it and did not see it working in my classroom until many years ago.
+What is Interactive writing is essentially when the teacher models reading and writing strategies while sharing the pen with students as they create… Continue reading Interactive Writing: Don’t Close the Door